vincentntang/canvas-vanishing-points/README.md

 Canvas Vanishing Points is an experimental project I made, to understand how 3D objects are represented in 2D space, using perspective vanishing points.

-Below is a gif on what the repo does:

 Features
 - You can set the size of the box
 - You can change the origin vanishing point position